richhaar/algorithm-design-manual-solutions/chapter1.md

 In this case anyway, ClosestPair is the better choice.
 Can you derive a heuristic that works better than both of them?

 At least this for this example, the closest pair and closest component will be unoptimised on the loop back home.
+I.e. start at the center of mass of all points and connect points in a clockwise fashion.

 ![img](./fig1-30.png)